-The Governor's tax reform and relief proposal makes a number of significant changes to the way Minnesota taxes business with net relief of over \$100 million per year.
-The proposal reduces high marginal income tax rates and business property taxes.
+The Governor's tax reform and relief proposal makes a number of significant changes to the way Minnesota taxes business with net relief of over \$330 million per year.
 This is important, not only for Minnesota's competitive position in a changing economy, but also because business taxes ultimately affect individual workers and households.
-Business taxes are ultimately passed along to households through product prices, wages and benefits, or profits.